 - Portion the rice into bowls.

-- Store ingredients in separate airtight containers in the fridge for 1-2 days.
+- Store ingredients in separate airtight containers in the fridge for up to 3 days.

 Nutrition information is automatically calculated, so should only be used as an approximation.